Add company-wide workflows

 New hire onboarding—Create a project for the key paperwork, administrative tasks, and reading that all new hires need to complete as tasks.
 When a new hire starts, just copy the project and assign the tasks to the new hire.
 Use @mentioning@mention Type "@" followed by the name of a teammate, project, task, conversation, or tag to create a link to them in a description or comment field.
 Read more to link to other useful projects like reference materials, staff announcements, and company goals.
 You can even make a team-specific new hire onboarding project.

-Using Asana-created templates—Check out pre-made templates to make projects for common workflows based on our best practices.
-Templates are an easy and fast way to start tracking your work in Asana.
+Using project templates—Standardize common workflows across your company by creating custom templates.
+Or check out Asana-created templates based on common projects and Asana best practices.
+Project templates are an easy and fast way to start tracking your work in Asana.